Employment and Internships

 • Must be a self-starter with the ability to work on multiple projects with little or no supervision;

-• Must have good work ethic, strong interpersonal skills, and the ability to work both independently and collaboratively to achieve departmental and institutional goals.
+• Must have good work ethic, strong interpersonal skills, and the ability to work both independently and collaboratively to achieve institutional goals.

-Working closely with the Executive Director, the Collections Manager will work to coordinate all activities related to material culture research, collections development, interpretation, documentation, and preventative conservation.
+• Working closely with the Executive Director, the Collections Manager works to coordinate all activities related to research, collections development, interpretation, documentation, and preventative conservation.

 • Creates and maintains legal documents, histories of use, and physical histories of permanent collections objects and/or specimens; keeps legal forms and acknowledgment; keeps permanent collections catalog and files (acquisition, accession, provenance); keeps loan agreements, conservation, condition, publication records; organizes and implements inventory projects; coordinates/assists with computer projects; inputs and updates collection data into museum’s PastPerfect database as needed; disseminates information as needed to other departments and researchers.